-Ethos is the property that determines our moral conduct.

 68. We create the concept that to be noble, we must first realise the implication of its definition.

-69. It is a superb quality to be revered, with such admiration and admission.
+69. It is a superb quality to be revered, with such admiration, admission and amelioration.
+Socrates said, "Contentment is natural wealth.
+Luxury is artificial poverty."

-70. Since we are conscious of our characteristics, then we are able to demonstrate the benevolence of our soul.
+70. Since we are conscious of our characteristics, then we are able to demonstrate the benevolence of our soul, regardless of our impoverished status.
+In philosophy it is better to be impoverished in status than in the soul.

 71. In order to effectuate this demonstration, we have to be mindful of our conscience.

-72. It is the core of the human conscience that determines the nature of our actions.
+72. It is the core of the human conscience that determines the nature of our actions and progress.

 73. If we can distinguish the precise concept of being immoral from being moral within philosophy, thus, the adaptation to that concept becomes more perceptible.

-74. Virtue is the modest form of our human conscience exposed.
+74. Virtue is the modest form of our human conscience exposed, within its inherent peculiarity.

 75. Everything that is speculated about our virtuous deeds is merely a general reflection of our character.